 - Bring to a boil over high heat and cook until the temperature reaches 220F, doing set tests on a plate set over a bowl of ice.
 I like to use a metal pie pan as it transfers hot and cold almost immediately and will show you the results the fastest.

-- When the edges of a drop of syrup threatens to hold its shape on the plate, around when the temperature reaches 220F it’s done, beat in the lemon juice and pour the mixture into clean jelly jars leaving ½ inch headspace.
+- When the edges of a drop of syrup threatens to hold its shape on the plate, (up to 225 F) it’s done, beat in the lemon juice and pour the mixture into clean jelly jars leaving ½ inch headspace.

 Water Bath Canning the jelly